Death and culture: Grief and mourning

 Grief is a multi-faceted response to loss.
 Although conventionally focused on the emotional response to loss, it also has physical, cognitive, behavioral, social and philosophical dimensions.
 Common to human experience is the death of a loved one, be they friend, family, or other.
 While the terms are often used interchangeably, bereavement often refers to the state of loss, and grief to the reaction to loss.
 Response to loss is varied and researchers have moved away from conventional views of grief (that is, that people move through an orderly and predictable series of responses to loss) to one that considers the wide variety of responses that are influenced by personality, family, culture, and spiritual and religious beliefs and practices.

 Bereavement, while a normal part of life for most people, carries a degree of risk when limited support is available.
 Severe reactions to loss may carry over into familial relations and cause trauma for children, spouses and any other family members.
 Issues of personal faith and beliefs may also face challenge, as bereaved persons reassess personal definitions in the face of great pain.
 While many who grieve are able to work through their loss independently, accessing additional support from bereavement professionals may promote the process of healing.
 Individual counseling, professional support groups or educational classes, and peer-lead support groups are primary resources available to the bereaved.
 In some regions local hospice agencies may be an important first contact for those seeking bereavement support.

 Mourning is the process of and practices surrounding death related grief.
 The word is also used to describe a cultural complex of behaviours in which the bereaved participate or are expected to participate.
 Customs vary between different cultures and evolve over time, though many core behaviors remain constant.
 Wearing dark, sombre clothes is one practice followed in many countries, though other forms of dress are also seen.
 Those most affected by the loss of a loved one often observe a period of grieving, marked by withdrawal from social events and quiet, respectful behavior.
 People may also follow certain religious traditions for such occasions.

-Mourning may also apply to the death of, or anniversary of the passing of, an important individual like a local leader, monarch, religious figure etc. State mourning may occur on such an occasion.
-In recent years some traditions have given way to less strict practices, though many customs and traditions continue to be followed.
+The date or anniversary of death of an important person such as a local leader, monarch, or religious figure, may be mourned.
+State mourning may occur on such an occasion.
+Some traditions have given way to less strict practices, though many customs and traditions continue to be followed.

-It's a courtesy, that when a person passes away; all those friends and relatives "who loved him" must definitely make it to his funeral and stand by the grieved family at such a critical phase of bereavement.
-In contrast, when a person is alive it's left up to him to invite those friends and relatives "whom he loves" in case of any celebration or events.
-So there goes the difference of social conscience when one exists and after s/he ceases.